2454767l/UofGScavengerHunt/readme.md

 Additionally, folder explainations are as follows:
--The 'controllers' folder contains controllers for each of the challenge screens.
+- The 'controllers' folder contains controllers for each of the challenge screens.
 See implementation section 6.3 of the dissertation for more information on Flutter controllers.

--The 'models' folder provides models for various parts of the application.
+- The 'models' folder provides models for various parts of the application.

--The 'services' folder contains the database functionality.
+- The 'services' folder contains the database functionality.

--The 'states' folder contains implementation for managing the application state of the current user.
+- The 'states' folder contains implementation for managing the application state of the current user.

--The 'utils' folder contains application theme data.
+- The 'utils' folder contains application theme data.

-## Build instructions

-**You must** include the instructions necessary to build and deploy this project successfully.
-If appropriate, also include instructions to run automated tests.

 ### Requirements